samacqua/LARC/README.md

-# Language-annotated Abstraction and Reasoning Corpus (LARC)
+# Language-complete Abstraction and Reasoning Corpus (LARC)

 This repository contains the language annotated data with supporting assets for LARC